zanbaldwin/inputReplace/README.md

 Compatibility
 -------------

-As of the update made on the 17th May, 2011, this plugin is now compatable with the following browsers:
+As of [version 1.0][versionone] (16th June, 2011), this plugin is now compatable with the following browsers:

 - Firefox (3.6+)
 - WebKit